Myanmar protesters determined to defy military with grassroots protest | DW | 03.03.2021

-A broad coalition of politicians, civil servants and street protesters has been working hand in hand to reverse the military coup and restore democracy.
+A broad coalition of politicians, civil servants and street protesters have been working hand in hand to reverse the military coup and restore democracy.

-Over the past few days, security forces in Myanmar look like they are cracking down on anti-coup protesters with increasing ferocity.
+Over the past few days, security forces in Myanmar appear to be clamping down on anti-coup protesters with increasing ferocity.

-Multiple reports from several other cities and towns in Myanmar said police are using live ammunition, as well as tear gas and rubber bullets.
+According to multiple reports from several other cities and towns in Myanmar, police are using live ammunition, as well as tear gas and rubber bullets.

 The incidents come after at least 18 people died on Sunday after being shot by police, in what is now being called "Myanmar's Bloody Sunday" on social media.

-The events of last Sunday have led to both sides hardening their positions.
-At the beginning of the week, protests continued, but there were less large rallies at central locations and more smaller demonstrations.
+Sunday's events have led to both sides hardening their positions.
+At the beginning of the week, protests continued, but there were fewer large rallies at central locations and more smaller demonstrations.

 People have been barricading themselves in their neighborhoods.
 Esther Ze Naw, a Kachin Peace Network peace activist, shared instructions on Facebook on how to make Molotov cocktails.